 The mining industry is heavily dependent upon the market price of metals or minerals being mined.
 There is no assurance that, even if commercial quantities of mineral resources are discovered, a profitable market will exist at the time of sale.
 Factors beyond the Company's control may affect the marketability of metals or minerals discovered, if any.
-Metal prices have fluctuated widely, particularly in recent years, and the Company will be affected by numerous factors beyond the control of the Company.
-The effect of these factors on the Company's operations cannot be predicted.
+Metal prices have fluctuated widely, particularly in recent years, and the Company's operations cannot be predicted.
 If mineral prices decline significantly, it could affect the Company's decision to proceed with further exploration and development of its property.